-If the nucleus undergoes fission, the the fragments are determined according to the Multimodal - Random Neck Rupture Model(MM-NRM) \cite{Brosa1990}, which takes into account the collective effects of nuclear deformation during fission through a liquid-drop model and single-particle effects through microscopic shell-model corrections.
-The microscopic corrections create valleys in the space of elongation and mass number, each valley corresponding to one different fission mode \cite{Brosa1990}.
+If the nucleus undergoes fission, the production of fragments is determined according to the multimodal - random neck rupture model(MM-NRM) \cite{Brosa1990}, which takes into account the collective effects of nuclear deformation during fission by the liquid-drop model and single-particle effects by microscopic shell-model corrections.
+The microscopic corrections create valleys in the space of elongation and mass number, where each valley corresponds to a different fission mode \cite{Brosa1990}.

-According to the MM-NRM the fragment mass distributions are determined by the uncorrelated sum of the different fission modes.
-At present it is supposed that there are three distinct fission modes for the heavy nuclei: symmetric Syperlong (S) mode and two asymmetric modes Standard I (S1), Standard II (S2).
-In the Superlong mode the fissioning system with mass $A_f$ presents itself at the saddle-point in an extremely deformed shape with a long neck connecting the two forming fragments, which will have masses around $A_{f}/2$.
-The Standard I mode is characterized by influence of the spherical neutron shell $N_{H}\sim82$ and of the proton shell $Z_{H}\sim50$ in the heavy fragments with masses $M_{H}\sim132-134$.
-The Standard II mode is characterized by influence the deformed neutron shell closure $N=86-88$ and proton shell $Z_{H}\sim52$ in the heavy fragments with masses $M_{H}\sim138-140$.
+According to the MM-NRM, the fragment mass distributions are determined by the uncorrelated sum of the different fission modes.
+In principle, it is supposed that there are three distinct fission modes for heavy nuclei: symmetric Superlong ($S$) mode and two asymmetric modes Standard I ($S1$) and II ($S2$).
+In the Superlong mode, the fissioning system with mass $A_f$ presents itself at the saddle-point in an extremely deformed shape with a long neck connecting the two forming fragments, which will have masses around $A_{f}/2$.
+The Standard~I mode is characterized by the influence of the spherical neutron shell $N_{H}\sim82$ and of the proton shell $Z_{H}\sim50$ in the heavy fragments with masses $M_{H}\sim132-134$.
+The Standard~II mode is characterized by the influence of the deformed neutron shell closure $N=86-88$ and proton shell $Z_{H}\sim52$ in the heavy fragments with masses $M_{H}\sim138-140$.

 The fission cross section as a function of mass number is then obtained by the sum of three Gaussian functions, corresponding to the three modes mentioned above \cite{Younes}:

 where $A_S$ is the mean mass number determining the center of Gaussian functions; and $K_i$, $\sigma_i$, and D$_i$ are the intensity, dispersion and position parameters of the $i^{th}$ Gaussian functions.
 The indexes $AS$, $S$ designate the asymmetric and symmetric components.